David B. Picker

 - Briefed successful motions for class certification and summary judgment in a precedent-setting case under the federal Drivers Privacy Protection Act, and successfully briefed and argued the appeal of multiple complex issues in the Third Circuit U.S. Court of Appeals (Pichler v.
 UNITE, 228 F.R.D.
 230; 446 F. Supp.2d 353; 542 F.3d 380)

 - Briefed and argued insured’s successful appeal reversing summary judgment to insurer in a coverage action.

-Mr. Picker regularly serves as an arbitrator for the Court of Common Pleas of Philadelphia County.
+Mr. Picker regularly serves as an arbitrator for the Court of Common Pleas of Philadelphia.